keepthinker/study-notes/kubernetes.md

 The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
 The kubelet doesn't manage containers which were not created by Kubernetes.

+kubelet has interface to interact with both the container and node.
+Kubelet is responsible for taking that configuration and actually running a pod or starting a pod with a container inside and then assigning resources from the node to container like cpu, ram and storage resouces.

+## Master Processes

+Kubernetes cluster is usually  made up of mulitiple masters

+### API server

+The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
+The API server is the front end for the Kubernetes control plane.

+The main implementation of a Kubernetes API server is kube-apiserver. kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
+You can run several instances of kube-apiserver and balance traffic between those instances.

+- Cluster Gateway
+- Act as a gatekeeper for authentication

+### Scheduler

+Control plane component that watches for newly created Pods with no assigned node and selects a node for them to run on.

+Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.

+It will look at your request and see how much resources the application that you want to schedule, will need how much cpu, how much ram and then it is going to look at and go though the worker node to see the availible resources on each one of them and if it says that one node is the least busy or has the most resources availible, it will schedule the new pod on that pod.
+It decides on which node a new pod will be scheduled, the process that actually does the scheduling that actually starts that pod with a container is the kubelet. so it gets the request from the scheduler and executes that request on that node.

+### kube-controller-manager

+Control plane component that runs controller processes.

+Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.

+Some types of these controllers are:

+- Node controller: Responsible for noticing and responding when nodes go down.
+- Job controller: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
+- Endpoints controller: Populates the Endpoints   (that is, joins Services & Pods).
+- Service Account & Token controllers: Create default accounts and API access tokens for new namespaces.

+### etcd

+Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.

+If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for those data.

+Every change in the cluster, for example new pod gets scheduled when the pod dies, all of these changes get saved in or updated in this key-value store of etcd.
+Cluster informaction stored in etcd is used to for master processes to communicate with the worker processes and vice versa.

 ## Kubernetes Pods

 When you created a Deployment in Module 2, Kubernetes created a **Pod** to host your application instance. **A Pod is a Kubernetes abstraction that represents a group of one or more application containers (such as Docker), and some shared resources for those containers.** Those resources include: